okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines.md

 ## Maintenance

-Reviews should be periodically updated if significant changes are made to the visual that affect its performance or functionality.
+Reviews may be periodically updated to reflect significant changes in the visual, such as new features, design improvements, or enhancements to documentation and support.
+However, any updates must be agreed upon and carried out by the original author of the review.
+The author is responsible for revisiting the visual, reassessing it based on the updated criteria, and making any necessary changes to the review.

 &nbsp;